 Sophia found her passion for music at an early age and began studying piano at the age of 4 at the Wollongong Conservatorium of Music.
-At the age of 11 she was accepted to study at the Sydney Conservatorium of Music as part of the Rising Stars program under the supervision of some of Australia’s greatest teachers.
+At the age of 11 she was accepted to study at the Sydney Conservatorium of Music as part of the Rising Stars program.
 She has an Associate Diploma of Music and her Licentiate Diploma of Music in piano and began teaching piano and theory in 2015.
 (She also plays and has grades in piano accordion!)

-As part of her learning she has had experience performing as a soloist, chamber musician as well as an accompanist at some of Australia’s most iconic concert halls including the Sydney Opera House and has performed for the NSW Governor.
-She also has taken part in many community charity concerts in the Illawarra area.
-Sophia moved to Canberra at the beginning of 2016 to continue her tertiary education (actuarial studies!) at the ANU and has been teaching for this past year with the Celtic Arts Agency at Majura Primary School.
+She has had experience performing as a soloist, chamber musician as well as an accompanist at some of Australia’s most iconic concert halls including the Sydney Opera House.
+Sophia moved to Canberra at the beginning of 2016 to continue her tertiary education (actuarial studies!) at the ANU and has been teaching since then with the Celtic Arts Agency at Majura Primary School.